Bachelor of Science in Environmental Engineering

 Environmental engineers can enjoy a range of career paths and work environments.
 They may work in an office setting, collaborating with planners and other engineers to develop new projects.
 They may consult with businesses or lawyers, providing expertise on environmental impact, or they may work outdoors analyzing samples or doing quality control.

 Environmental engineers face strong demand for their skills on the job market, nationwide, as concerns about water use, climate change and pollution are on the rise.
 With accelerating population growth and limited resources, environmental engineers are taking a more prominent role, with issues surrounding water quality and water availability at the forefront.

-Current estimates for job growth in the environmental engineering field are very strong, with projected job growth of 15 percent from 2012 to 2022, according to the Bureau of Labor Statistics.
-Additionally, wages in the field are highly competitive, with a 2015 survey from the National Association of Colleges and Employers reporting median starting salaries of $54,806 for environmental engineering graduates.
+Current estimates for job growth in the environmental engineering field are about as fast as average, with projected job growth of 8 percent from 2016 to 2026, according to the Bureau of Labor Statistics.
+Additionally, salaries for graduates are competitive, with a 2018 survey from the National Association of Colleges and Employers reporting median starting salaries of $55,669 for environmental engineering graduates.

 Related Degrees and Programs